ccx-projects/pizza-delivery-backend/README.md

 Migrations folder and file will create automatically!

 7: Create table using the migration file.
-Modified the function in migration file like below.
+Modified the createTable method in migration file like below.

 ``` exports.up = function(db) {
   return db.createTable("pizzas", {